SiddhantPanda/Intro-to-Data-Visualization/README.md

 This repository contains various code snippets using different datasets to give you a brief overview about Data Visualization  techniques.

-As of now, it contains only a few Data Visualization techniques on the Titanic dataset.
+As of now, it contains only a few Data Visualization techniques on the Titanic dataset and the Head Brains dataset.